This article was most recently updated in October 2022 and was first published in October 2021.

 Procreate has been around since 2011, and the app has only grown more sophisticated since its initial release.
 The runaway popularity of the app has made it a trendsetter, defining many of the gestures that we all know and love across (two-finger tap to undo, anyone?) other drawing apps.
 Have you ever tried to undo while drawing in your sketchbook?
 I know I have.

-Apps like Adobe Fresco have adopted a number of these same gestures as well.
+The Adobe Fresco app has adopted a number of these same gestures as well.
 But, as usual, Adobe has its way of making the app stand out.
 Touch Shortcut is a great example of this.
 It's a small button that changes the behavior of your tools when you touch and hold it.

 With over a dozen functions, this powerful tool can turn your brush into an eraser in one tap or be used to group your layers.
 Because of its large amount of versatility, Adobe has a built-in tutorial under the Learn tab.

 While there aren't many differences on the surface, there are a lot of built-in features for Procreate that Adobe has delegated to other apps in their roster.
-To create custom color palettes, and brushes available across your Adobe programs, there's Adobe Capture.
+To create patterns and brushes, there's Adobe Capture.
 Where Procreate has taken an all-in-one approach, Adobe leverages the power of its family of apps.

 Tie.
 Both Procreate and Adobe Fresco have a lot of similar features and gestures.
 The Touch Shortcut is interesting, but it's really something you'd have to experience for yourself to see if it improves your drawing experience.